-The most common ignition causes for vegetation fires within TGU over the past 5 years are equipment use, escaped debris burning, and miscellaneous.
-They comprise 51.5% of all ignitions.
-Despite more vehicles using the roadways, it is likely that the Fire Prevention message and Fuel Reduction Projects are affecting the reduction of quantity and size of roadside fires.
-TGU's goal is to maintain roadway fuels projects to keep roadside fires to 10 acres or less.
+The data shows that the most common ignition causes over the past 5 years are equipment use, escaped debris burning, and miscellaneous, accounting for 56.21% of all ignitions.
+While roadway traffic has increased, TGU believes that Fire Prevention messaging and Fuel Reduction Projects have contributed to a reduction in the quantity and size of roadside fires.
+TGU's objective is to maintain roadway fuels projects to limit roadside fires to 10 acres or less.

-The causes of many fires can only be narrowed down to a few possibilities; therefore, they are classified as "undetermined".
-TGU strives to increase Company Officer skills in Origin and Cause Determination by encouraging them to attend Investigation training.
+Fires with causes that can only be narrowed to a few possibilities are classified as "undetermined."
+To improve the accuracy of fire cause determination, TGU is prioritizing Company Officer training in Origin and Cause Determination and encouraging attendance at Investigation training.